French influence in California/Pacific Northwest’s wine business

-Text contributed by Paul Franson
+Text contributed by Paul Franson (updated in april 2018)

 French Antoine Delmas, Charles Lefranc and Pierre Pellier were early leaders in Santa Clara Valley’s wine business, and Burgundian Paul Masson started making wine there in 1854.

 Pellier planted varietal grape cuttings he’d brought from his native France.
 In 1881, his daughter Henrietta married a neighboring vintner, Pierre Mirassou.
 The sixth generation of the Mirassous are the oldest dynasty in California still in the wine business with Steven Kent Mirassou with La Rochelle and Steven Kent wines, though they sold the family brand to Gallo.

 Though Santa Clara County was an early center for wine, it faded from glory and is now more famed as Silicon Valley.

 Other prominent historic French wine figures include Georges de la Tour, who founded Beaulieu in 1900.
 He hired André Tchelistcheff, the biggest influence on winemaking in Napa Valley, in 1938.
 Tchelistcheff was Russian born, but French educated and brought fine winemaking practice to Napa Valley.

 The action in the last few decades has been particularly concentrated in Napa Valley, the heart of the American wine industry.
 There French corporation and individuals own many important wineries and vineyards, and France vintners and winemakers have become prominent in Napa Valley, too.